1980x/ABAW2020DMACS/README.md

 ![SCAN](Images/SCAN.png)

-<strong> Some of GRADCAM visulaizations on Test set images using our model:</strong>
+<strong> Some of GRADCAM visualizations on Test set images using our model:</strong>

 ![Visualizations](Images/Visualizations_test2.png)